-When I was first asked to interview my boss, Sean Burns, about his leadership style and experiences for the latest edition of the maniF3sto, I was a little sceptical.
+When I was first asked to interview my boss, Sean Burns, about his leadership style and experiences for the latest blog post with fu3e., I was a little sceptical.
 I’ve worked closely with Sean for the last two years, I thought, I know all about his leadership style and how he guides us as a team at Burns Sheehan.
 But as he talked about his younger years playing rugby for London Irish, and the mentors, coaches, and friends he looks up to, it all became much clearer as to how he came to be the leader he is.

 So, what do you need to look for when hiring tech leaders for some of the most innovative and pioneering businesses in the world?
 “You’re ultimately looking for people who’ve made a genuine impact.
 They need to be able to give evidence and demonstrate where they’ve created or set a vision, and then delivered that vision.
 But the key thing is being able to explain all that with clarity.
 A leader needs to have clarity around what their vision is, how they’re going to deliver it, and be able to communicate it effectively with their business.